waynieack/Maxcio_Misterhouse/README.md

 # Maxcio_Misterhouse
 Maxcio Wifi swich Misterhouse Sketch

-This sketch can be used on the ESP8266 based Maxcio smart wifi switch.
+This sketch can be used on the ESP8266 based Maxcio smart wifi switch and others.

+You can compile yourself, the link below is a good step by step guide excluding the soldering and of course use the sketch in this repo or you can use the pre-compiled bin.

 ### Build Notes: